Instruments: Choir, Flute, Basses, Cellos

 Feel: Relaxed, Calming, Mystical

 This epic 41-minute relaxing juggernaut is a continually changing yet always pleasant piece.
 How pleasant?
 Very, very pleasant.
 You can just put this one on and drift away to the imagined utopian land of your choosing!
 Suitable for day-spa background music, dental office calming music, very long form landscape or train videos, governmental intake and processing videos.
 The uncompressed download does not contain separate files, just the one big 650 meg wav file.
-You can download this in uncompressed format here.

 |Lord of the Land